Unvaccinated people in parts of China to be denied access to hospitals, parks and schools - KRDO

 To date, notices of new measures have been posted in Sichuan, Fujian, Shaanxi, Jiangsu, Jiangxi, Guangxi, Anhui, Shandong, Hebei, Henan, Zhejiang and Inner Mongolia.

 Most of the areas imposing the measures are relatively small by Chinese standards — the largest is Zaozhuang City in Shandong province, which has a population of 4.2 million people.
-The first of the measures was announced on July 8 and as of Wednesday new notices were still being posted.
+The first of the measures was announced on July 8 with new notices still being posted as of Friday.

 The policies vary greatly from place to place — in 33 of the counties, the authorities said vaccination records will be checked on entry to public facilities, including administrative buildings and health facilities, and citizens who have not received their shot will be encouraged to do so.